 “I was told to accept that the life I had planned was over.
 This was my first true unravelling; it forced a choice between the labels others put on me and the reality of my own substance.
 It proved that a leader’s wellbeing and their presence are inseparable.”

-This period of physical recovery became a masterclass in resilience, teaching her that a leader cannot guide an organization if they are neglecting the person at the center of it.
+This period of recovery became a masterclass in resilience, teaching her that a leader cannot guide an organization if they neglect the person at the center of it.

 From IT Infrastructure to Digital Transformation

-During the pandemic, Malvina led the strategic delivery of hybrid working solutions, ensuring thousands of students and staff were ready to transition to remote work in a single weekend.
-Her leadership was characterized by a shift from “command and control” to empowerment.
-By devolving responsibility and fostering a customer-centric culture, she saw customer satisfaction scores soar by 35% and 50% across different roles.
+During the pandemic, Malvina led the strategic delivery of hybrid working solutions, enabling thousands of students and staff to transition to remote work in a single weekend.
+Her leadership marked a shift from “command and control” to empowerment.
+By devolving responsibility and fostering a customer-centric culture, customer satisfaction scores rose by 35% and 50% across different roles.

-Her peers recognized this unique blend of technical acumen and emotional intelligence.
+Her peers recognized this unique blend of technical expertise and emotional intelligence.

 Matt Hinton, Associate Director of Data and Technology, noted: “Malvina is a very supportive leader who cares passionately about her work and can bring a different way of thinking to situations… she showed me innovative ways to use AI to simplify tasks and reduce administrative effort.”